BRBC-WPAC/brbc_sow/README.md

 ### Using a graphical docker application

 Your installation of docker may provide a GUI for starting up a container.
-If will be using a GUI tool, please refer to its documentation for building and running the container.
+If you will be using a GUI tool, please refer to its documentation for building and running the container.
 The container definition is in the `docker-compose.yaml` file.

 ### Using the bash command-line